 Slime is a cool science activity to share with kids and making slime is much simpler than you might think.
-Our Valentines Day heart slime is perfectly festive for the special occasion.
-We love our Valentine’s Day Science Activities.
+Our Valentine’s Day heart slime is perfectly festive for the special occasion.
+Also check out our Valentine’s Day Science Activities!

 Slime making is even more fun when you add in creative themes for special occasion days like Valentine’s Day.
 We have quite a few slime ideas to share, and we are always adding more.
-Our Homemade Confetti Heart Slime Recipe is yet another AMAZING slime recipe we can show you how to make.
+This homemade Confetti Heart Slime recipe is yet another AMAZING slime recipe we can show you how to make.

-We always like to include a bit of homemade slime science too, and that’s perfect for exploring Valentine’s Day STEM.
+We always like to include a bit of homemade slime science too, and that’s perfect for exploring Valentine STEM.
 Slime is an excellent chemistry demonstration and kids love it too!
-Mixtures, substances, polymers, cross linking, states of matter, elasticity, and viscosity are just a few of the science concepts that can be explored with homemade slime!
+Mixtures, substances, polymers, cross linking, states of matter, elasticity, and viscosity are just a few of the science concepts that can be explored with homemade slime.